-How to do it ... continuing educationtree
+How to do it ... continuing education

 Continuing education (CE) choices abound, and while time and money usually shape decisions, trying to get the most for both is a wise tactic.
 Most professionals pursue CE for license renewal and certification, but increasing numbers are doing so for professional growth and career advancement.